App Support.

 For more information on DNS setup, as well as troubleshooting help, please see Configuring DNS and WINS settings.

-• Servers: DNS Servers to be used for this connection.
+• Servers: DNS servers to be used for this connection.
 Servers defined here are used first.
 Multiple servers can be added separated by a comma.

-• Domains: DNS Domains to be used for this connection.
+• Domains: DNS domains to be used for this connection.
 Domains defined here are used first.
 Multiple domains can be added separated by a comma.

 • Ignore DNS settings sent by the VPN server: Any DNS Servers, Domains, or WINS servers pushed by the server will not be used.